The 9 weirdest Eurovision Song Contest performances of all time

 The chances are, that if you enjoy air grabs, power ballads, key changes, ridiculous costumes and some good old fashioned pop bangers, then you'll have spent time watching the competition at one time or another.

-We can't get enough of it, and as always 2025 promises to be one of the most bonkers and brilliant nights of entertainment the continent (and now Australia) has to offer.
+We can't get enough of it, and as always 2025 delivered one of the most bonkers and brilliant nights of entertainment the continent (and now Australia) has to offer.

-With the eyes of the Eurovision world turning to Liverpool for the final this weekend, there’s no better time to revisit some of the most incredible moments from the competition’s colourful history.
+With Austria taking home the trophy in Basel, Switzerland this weekend, there’s no better time to revisit some of the most incredible moments from the competition’s colourful history.

 Sign up to our free Indy100 weekly newsletter.